Find recommended overlap threshold for EnrichMap, experimental

 largest connected component contains no more than 40% of all nodes,

-seems to be a reasonably good place to start.
+seems to be a reasonably good threshold.

 See also